NVIDIA/hpc-container-maker/docs/primitives.md

 - ___arch__: The underlying CPU architecture of the base image.
 Valid values are `aarch64`, `ppc64le`, and `x86_64`.
-By default, the primitive attemps to figure out the CPU architecture by inspecting the image identifier, and falls back to `x86_64` if unable to determine the CPU architecture automatically.
+By default, the primitive attemps to figure out the CPU architecture by inspecting the image identifier, and falls back to system architecture if unable to determine the CPU architecture automatically.

 - ___as__: Name for the stage.
 When using Singularity multi-stage recipes, this value must be specified.
 The default value is